manoj1004/T18-12-test-automation-suite/README.md

 1. Web Scraping technique - to read webelement references (XPath, CSSselector, etc) to click and fill fields actions.
 2. Selenium WebDrivers    - to establish browser set up, connections and navigation throughout the process.
 3. Test NG Framework      - annotations and libraries to write assertions and decide the sequence of execution.
-4. Extent Report          - Although TestNG and Junit provide test reports, Extent reports provide a much comprehensive one with graphical representations.
-It is also more presentable by the way it displays the test execution log.
+4. Extent Report          - Although TestNG and Junit provide test reports, Extent reports are more comprehensive with its                                 graphical representations.
+It is also more presentable by the way it shows the test execution log.
 5. Maven repo - pom.xml   - to fetch libraries for selenium, testNG, junit, extent reports

 --------------------------------------------------------------------------------